21 Blockchain Interview Questions and Answers for 2023

 Question 6: What makes using a blockchain a trusted approach?

-Answer: The concept of trust in the traditional business/organizational environments depend a lot on interpersonal trust.
+Answer: The concept of trust in traditional business/organizational environments depends a lot on interpersonal trust.
 If person A knows that person B has an impeccable track record vis-à-vis integrity, then person A will trust person B.

 Blockchain changes this approach fundamentally.
 It relies on the premise that person A doesn’t need to explicitly trust person B. Instead, the credential of person B will be mathematically proven.
 These credentials will be open to scrutiny by all.
 This transparency will supply the trust factor.

 The following characteristics of blockchain make this possible: